sdobrau/setup-script/README.md

+--
-A script for what was to be my Debian setup.
-I've now moved to Gentoo and planning to rewrite using IaC (Salt?).
-Will use this script just to play with CI/CD concepts (Unit testing bash with BATS) sometime in the future.
+An incomplete script for what was to be my Debian setup.
+I've now moved to Gentoo and plan to rewrite my setup declaratively using Salt.
+I might use this script just to play with CI/CD concepts sometime in the future, like unit testing with BATS.
+--